shirish93/shirish93.github.io/_posts/2024-01-01-leadership-styles.md

     * Building rapport with personal leaders: Openly discuss your individual needs and career aspirations for better guidance and support.

 * **Better career growth:** Recognizing different leadership styles allows you to choose mentors and role models who align with your own career goals:
-    * Seeking technical mentorship: If you aspire towards technical expertise, find leaders who excel in that dimension.
+    * Seeking technical mentorship: If you aspire towards technical expertise, find leaders who excel technically.
     * Finding inspirational guidance: Choose role models who motivate and inspire you to achieve your personal best.
     * Learning from diverse leaders: Expose yourself to different leadership styles to understand and broaden your own skillset.

 * **Personal growth:** Understanding leadership styles helps you become a more self-aware and proactive team member:
-    * Identifying your own leadership potential: Reflect on your strengths and explore how you can contribute to the team in diverse ways.
+    * Identifying your own leadership potential: Understand your strengths and explore how you can contribute to the team in different ways.
     * Taking initiative and ownership: Proactively solve problems and contribute positively based on your understanding of the leadership needs.
     * Building stronger teams: Recognizing different styles helps you bridge communication gaps and encourage joint effort within the team.